 This plant is often incorrectly sold under the name of Portulaca oleracea.
 The uncultivated species is usually considered a weed, but it is the hybrid parent to many ornamental Purslanes.

 How to Grow and Care

-Portulaca plants tolerate many kinds of soil but prefer sandy, well-drained soil and love the full sunlight.
-These plants are excellent for high heat and drought tolerance, and will seed and spread themselves very well.
-Some control methods may be needed to keep portulaca plants from becoming invasive to areas where they are not wanted.
-These wonderful plants do spread easily and very well.
+Portulaca plants tolerate many kinds of soil but prefer sandy, well-drained soil and love full sunlight.
+These plants are excellent for high heat and drought tolerance and will seed and spread themselves very well.
+Some control methods may be needed to keep Portulacas from becoming invasive in areas they are not wanted.
+However, these beautiful plants do spread easily and very well.